ChrisChalms/DialogueSystem/README.md

  - Some sort of OnStart, OnFinish optional action
  - Would be nice to specify the target of the sendmessage tag in the dialogue JSON
  - Could always support more varaible types for registration/retrieval
+ - Would like to add XML support
+ - Maybe some docs or a short walkthrough

 ## Would be nice list, but probably never going to happen
 - A JSON conversation building